 Matt Shaw was named Head Coach and General Manager of the Dubuque Fighting Saints in May 2013.
-Shaw replaced Jim Montgomery and became only Dubuque's second coach since the team's return to the USHL in 2010.
-Shaw brings over 20 years of coaching experience to the Fighting Saints.
+Shaw replaced Jim Montgomery and became Dubuque's second coach since the team's return to the USHL in 2010.
+Shaw brings 20 years of coaching experience to the Fighting Saints.
 The Phoenix, Arizona native comes to Dubuque from the NHL’s New Jersey Devils where he spent the 2012-13 season as an assistant coach.
-His vast coaching experience includes spending the last six seasons in the NHL, working as a video coach with Minnesota in 2007-08 before joining the Wild staff as an assistant coach in 2008-09.
-Shaw served in the same role with the San Jose Sharks from 2009-12 before joining the Devils last season.
+His vast coaching experience includes spending six seasons in the NHL, working as a video coach with Minnesota in 2007-08 before joining the Wild staff as an assistant coach in 2008-09.
+Shaw served in the same role with the San Jose Sharks from 2009-12 before joining the Devils in 2012-13.

 No stranger to the Tri-State area, Shaw enjoyed two stints as a coach with the Quad City Mallards, first serving as an assistant coach from 1995-97, and helping lead the team to 1997 Colonial Cup.
 After spending a year as the head coach of the ECHL’s Mobile Mystics in 1997-98 and working as an assistant coach for the IHL’s Chicago Wolves the following year, Shaw returned to the Mallards as the club’s head coach in 1999-00 and guided them to a 53-16-0 record, and a berth in the UHL Finals.